-A group of Muslim victims filed suit against the Metropolitan Police Department and the National Police Agency, demanding compensation for violation of various constitutional and statutory rights, including privacy and religious freedom.
+A group of 17 Muslims victims, which include those from OIC countries such as Iran, Morocco, Algeria, and Tunisia, filed suit against the Metropolitan Police Department and the National Police Agency, demanding compensation for violation of various constitutional and statutory rights, including privacy and religious freedom.
 On January 15 2014, the Tokyo district court issued judgment.
-See Attachment II for English Translation.
+See Appendix10 for English Translation.

 The court ordered the Tokyo Metropolitan Government, which is in charge of the Metropolitan Police Department, to pay damages to the plaintiffs for violating their privacy by leaking their personal data.
-The court ruled that the data were created by police, held by the Metropolitan Police Department's Public Security Bureau and leaked by some insider, and that the Metropolitan Police Department was negligent in properly supervising the data.
+The court ruled that the data were created by police, held by the Metropolitan Police Department's Public Security Bureau and leaked by some insider, and that the Tokyo Metropolitan Government was negligent in properly supervising the data.
 The court, however, also ruled that the Metropolitan Police Department's surveillance targeting Muslims and collecting and storing personal data collected thereof were legal and did not violate constitutional rights of the plaintiffs.
 Nor did it acknowledge any liability of the National Police Agency, which seems to supervise the surveillance program all over Japan.

-The court held that the police's information gathering activities were "necessary and inevitable measures for the prevention of international terrorism", and did not violate Article 14 (equal protection) and Article 20 (freedom of religion) of the Japanese Constitution because (i) mosque monitoring activities and other information gathering activities should be regarded as necessary activities for the police, (ii) the police's mosque monitoring and information gathering activities are not conducted "with the intention of meddling in the spiritual and religious aspects of Muslims", and (iii) "effects on the freedom of religion, if any, did nothing more than invite a sense of repulsion toward the presence of police officers in and around mosques."
-Similarly, the court held that the police's surveillance and information gathering activities did not interfere with the privacy rights of victims, because they were "necessary and inevitable from the point of view of preventing international terrorism".
+The court held that the police's information gathering activities were "necessary and inevitable measures for the prevention of international terrorism", and did not violate Article 14 (equal protection) and Article 20 (freedom of religion) of the Japanese Constitution because (i) mosque monitoring activities and other information gathering activities should be regarded as necessary activities for the police, (ii) the police's mosque monitoring and information gathering activities are not conducted "with the intention of meddling in the spiritual and religious aspects of Muslims", and (iii) "effects on the freedom of religion, if any, did nothing more than invite a sense of repulsion toward the presence of police officers in and around mosques." (page 20-21, and 22-23 of Appendix10) Similarly, the court held that the police's surveillance and information gathering activities did not interfere with the privacy rights of victims, because they were "necessary and inevitable from the point of view of preventing international terrorism". (page 25 of Appendix10)

 The logic of the Tokyo District Court fell far behind international human rights standards.
-As described in 3.
-Legal Framework below, the Report of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism submitted to the Human Rights Council on January 29, 2007 ("The Special Rapporteur Report"), noted that data-mining initiatives based on broad terrorist profiles that include group characteristics such as religion may constitute a disproportionate and thus arbitrary interference with the right to privacy.
-The report also indicated that profiling practices based on religion used means of countering terrorism regularly fail to meet demanding proportionality requirement, and does not comply with the principle of non-discrimination under Article 2 and 26 of the ICCPR.
+The Report of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism submitted to the Human Rights Council on January 29, 2007 ("The Special Rapporteur Report"), noted that data-mining initiatives based on broad terrorist profiles that include group characteristics such as religion or national origin may constitute a disproportionate and thus arbitrary interference with the right to privacy.
+The report also indicated that profiling practices based on religion or national origin used as a means of countering terrorism regularly fail to meet demanding proportionality requirement, and does not comply with the principle of non-discrimination under Article 2 and 26 of the ICCPR.